Esri/eslint-plugin-calcite-components/docs/ban-events.md

 # ban-events

-Helps catch prevent usage of specific events and allows suggesting alternatives.
+Helps prevent usage of specific events and allows suggesting alternatives.
 This rule can be helpful for code consistency.

 ## Config